Best Western Bayfront Inn

 Check Out Time: 11:00 AM | Check In: 3:00 PM | Online Reservations

-The BEST WESTERN BAYFRONT INN is located in the heart of the historic district on the beautiful Matanzas Bay.
-This 1950 historic hotel conversion of 59 comfortable petite and cozy rooms while still offering all of our signature amenities and exceptional first in class service.
+The Best Western Bayfront Inn is located in the heart of the historic district on the beautiful Matanzas Bay.
+This 1950 historic hotel conversion has 59 comfortable, petite and cozy rooms while still offering all of our signature amenities and exceptional first in class service.
 The hotel is equipped to meet the expectations of our guests.
 Personal attention, friendly faces and a quaint family atmosphere is the foundation of what we strive to provide our guests.

 While you are here, casually walk down narrow brick streets to quaint taverns, restaurants, shops and balconied Spanish homes.
 Watch the fishing fleet as it puts to sea each morning.

 The old fortress, Castillo de San Marcos National Monument, is virtually next door, as are tennis courts, an ice cream parlor, coffee shops, restaurants and historic attractions.
 Enjoy your stay.

 - Outdoor pool

 - 24-hour front desk

 - Multilingual staff, English, Spanish, Hungarian

 - Free wireless internet access available in public areas and all guest rooms